Guide to choosing the right gravel bike

 Types of use: adventure, training, bikepacking, commuting

-The gravel are so versatile that they adapt to different cycling styles:
+gravel bikes are so versatile that they adapt to different cycling styles:

 • Adventure and bikepacking: for those who enjoy long journeys with luggage.